ROBO-ZACH/ZacharyTStone/README.md

 <h3>
 <blockquote>
-  "If a man going down into a river, swollen and swiftly flowing, is carried away by the current — how can he help others across? – The Buddha"
+  "A man is great by deeds, not by birth."
-<br>— The Buddha
+<br>— Chanakya
 </blockquote>
 </h3>